 Ideally, your desk should have a drawer or drawer attachment for common supplies like pens, markers, staplers, and paper clips.
 Tool trays are most effective here, especially for irregular-sized items like hole punchers.
 Attach magnets to trays for controlling metallic bits like paper clips, tacks, and staples.

+Home office organization and management is crucial for your sanity and productivity.
+You don’t want to be surrounded by chaos and traffic during working hours.
 If your home office is used as an arts and crafts workstation, we recommend investing in a rolling cart with drawers to stash your vast collection of supplies.
 These carts often come with large drawers but purchase separate trays for better organization.

 From the bedroom to your kitchen, a clean drawer means more time for recreational activities or professional business.
 As you become better at organizing and establishing your own cleaning systems, the easier your life will become.
 With convenient inserts, trays, and dividers, learning how to organize a drawer has never been easier.
 Now, all you need is one day off and a Spotify cleaning playlist, and you’ll be one step closer to a clutter-free paradise.